matban666/restful-booker-playwright/README.md

 Room booking is also a bit flaky
 Make sure there is enoug info in the errors
 Switch between staging and production

-## Restful Booker Bugs
+Get the github action working

-## Tests to do
+## Known Missing Tests
 Check price for booking is correct
 Create room with negative price
 Update room details and check the changes are reflected Check that message has been read
 New message count
 Book directly on report calendar
-What about the REST backend tests?
+REST backend tests
-Cookie policy link on privacy policy page is broken
+Cookie policy link on privacy policy page is broken bug #15 Invalid credential for admin login

-## Untested
+More valid/invalid input tests for contact form
+More valid/invalid input tests for booking form

+## Tests to add if bug fixed
 Cancel button on room edit